weliem/blessed-android/README.md

 Lastly, it is also possible to automatically issue a PIN code when pairing.
 Use the method `setPinCodeForPeripheral` to register a 6 digit PIN code.
 Once bonding starts, BLESSED will automatically issue the PIN code and the UI dialog to enter the PIN code will not appear anymore.

 ## Status codes
 When connecting or disconnecting, the callback methods will contain a parameter `HciStatus status`.
-This enum class will have the value `SUCCESS` of the operation succeeded and otherwise it will provide a value indicating what went wrong.
+This enum class will have the value `SUCCESS` if the operation succeeded and otherwise it will provide a value indicating what went wrong.
 Similarly, when doing GATT operations, the callbacks methods contain a parameter `GattStatus status`.
 These two enum classes replace the `int status` parameter that Android normally passes.

 ## Example application

 An example application is provided in the repo.
-It shows how to connect to Blood Pressure meters, Heart Rate monitors, Weight scales, Pulse Oximeters and Thermometers, read the data and show it on screen.
+It shows how to connect to Blood Pressure meters, Heart Rate monitors, Weight scales, Glucose Meters, Pulse Oximeters and Thermometers, read the data and show it on screen.
 It only works with peripherals that use the Bluetooth SIG services.
 Working peripherals include:

 * Beurer FT95 thermometer
 * GRX Thermometer (TD-1241)